Welcome to

 Wildlife scientist, founder and chief scientist of Wild Sydney Harbour.

 Vanessa’s research uses innovative technologies for wildlife conservation.
 Vanessa works across both the marine and terrestrial environments.
-Most notable projects include drones to collect whale snot from migrating whales and use of computer algorithms for the detection of illegal wildlife trafficking.
+Most notable projects include drones to collect whale snot and use of computer algorithms for the detection of illegal wildlife trafficking.
 Vanessa completed her Masters and PhD in the Marine Predator Research Group at Macquarie University, Sydney, Australia, where her work focused on the conservation of whales and dolphins.

 Captain Dean Cropp